Automattic/jetpack/readme.txt

 * Sync: To improve performance, add snapTW to the list of post meta data that won't be synchronized for each post.
 * Sync: do not schedule a full sync after each import.
 * Verification Tools: in the Settings card, use appropriate link for each service.

-= 4.3 =

-* Release date: September 6th, 2016

-**Exciting Performance and UI Improvements:**

-* We have launched the all new React powered interface, a year in the making, designed to give you better control of your favorite Jetpack features.